ojobabs/Data-Science-Cookbook/Batch-Script/Batch-Script-Notes.md

 I used the above references to write a backup batch script for a Windows virtual machine:

-> **Note**: Avoid using the option "Run with the highest privileges" when using Wind
+> **Note**: Avoid using the option "Run with the highest privileges" when using Windows task scheduler.
+Otherwise, the system cannot open shared drives linke this one `X:\CDSA Data Management\ESRI\backup\%BackupName_1%.zip`.

 ```batch
 @echo off